sfstoolbox/sfs-matlab/README.md

 For example the following code will load our HRTF data set for a distance of 3m, then a single impulse response for an angle of 30° is chosen from the set.
-If the desired angle of 30° is not available, a linear interpolation between the next two angles would be applied.
+If the desired angle of 30° is not available, a linear interpolation between the next two available angles will be applied.
 Afterwards a noise signal is created and convolved with the impulse response by the <code>auralize_ir()</code> function.

 ```Matlab